davidwparker/programmingtil-3d-math/0021-matrix-math-inverse/README.md

 ## CONCEPTS:

-* Matrix Math: Arbitrary Determinant
+* Matrix Math: Inverse of a matrix

 ## RESOURCES: